Mrcuve0/MS-Labs/README.md

 3. [![DevelopmentStatus](https://img.shields.io/badge/Development-Stopped-red.svg)](https://img.shields.io/badge/Development-Stopped-red.svg)
 > This means I'd prefer to consider this project abandoned.
 I could reconsider this development status only if some really big opportunities present itselves and really worth the effort.
 Issues and PR will be probably read but not considered.

 *As a general rule*, take in mind that my entire [GitHub profile](https://github.com/Mrcuve0) (themes included!) is based on my sparse time and it is mainly passion-driven.
-As for now, *my number one priority* is finishing my **Master's Degree in Embedded Systems**: don't panic if I cannot reply to your issue even
+As for now, *my number one priority* is finishing my **Master's Degree in Embedded Systems**: don't panic if I cannot reply to your issue even after a week, I'm probably really busy and I'm making already restless nights.

 ### **LICENSES**